Dasharo/docs/docs/index.md

 ## Newcomers

-If you are new to Dasharo, this section it to help you get started using Dasharo firmware and possibly contributing to making it better.
+If you are new to Dasharo, this section is to help you get started using Dasharo firmware and possibly contributing to making it better.

 ### coreboot